gradio-app/gradio/guides/01_getting-started/02_key-features.md

 # Key Features

 Let's go through some of the key features of Gradio.
-This Guide is intended to be a high-level overview of various things that you should be aware of as you build your demo.
-Where appropriate, we link to more detailed Guides on specific topics.
+This guide is intended to be a high-level overview of various things that you should be aware of as you build your demo.
+Where appropriate, we link to more detailed guides on specific topics.

 1. [Components](#components)
 2. [Queuing](#queuing)